Custom Cycling Orthotics Revolutionise Foot Comfort and Peak Performance

 Like most other sports, cycling has its own set of unique injuries.
 Many cycling injuries, outside of those involving crashes or falls, stem from overuse.
 Your feet must be adequately supported to reduce the chances of an overuse injury.

-- Achilles Tendinopathy Issues in your tendon may arise from a sudden increase in training or increasing the intensity or frequency of your cycling without adequate rest.
-This affects the wear and repair process in your leg, leading to minor inflammation, changes in tendon structure, and often pain that limits performance.
+- Achilles Tendinopathy.
+Issues in your tendon may arise from a sudden increase in training or increasing the intensity or frequency of your cycling without adequate rest.
+This affects the wear-and-tear process in your leg, leading to minor inflammation, changes in tendon structure, and, often, pain that limits performance.

-- Knee Pain Orthotics for cycling knee pain can address the misalignments of the knee during cycling as our knees bear a lot of force, leading to patellar maltracking or impaired performance.
+- Knee Pain Orthotics for cycling can address misalignments of the knee during cycling, as our knees bear a lot of force, leading to patellar maltracking or impaired performance.

-- Hip Impingement This is a specific type of pain that is usually felt at the front of the hip or in the groin when coming over the top of the pedal stroke.
-This is a frequent overuse injury for cyclists, where the repeated motion affects the tendons and joints in the hip.
+- Hip Impingement.
+This is a specific type of pain, usually felt at the front of the hip or in the groin, when coming over the top of the pedal stroke.
+This is a common overuse injury among cyclists, in which repeated motion affects the tendons and joints of the hip.

-- Iliotibial Band Syndrome This injury also stems from overuse, because of the repetitive motions involved in cycling.
-In this, the ligament of the IT band rubs against the lower thigh bone, creating pain.
-A normal IT band should glide smoothly over your knee when you bend your leg, but the repeated bending of it leads to friction.
+- Iliotibial Band Syndrome.
+This injury also stems from overuse because of the repetitive motions involved in cycling.
+In this, the IT band rubs against the upper tibia, causing pain.
+A normal IT band should glide smoothly over your knee when you bend your leg, but repeated bending causes friction.

-- Patellar Tendinopathy Like Achilles tendinopathy, this is a condition that affects the tendon after repeated stress wears it down.
+- Patellar Tendinopathy.
+Like Achilles tendinopathy, this condition affects the tendon after repeated stress wears it down.
 Many cyclists incorrectly tolerate this pain until it becomes too difficult to push the pedal down.

-- Patellofemoral Pain Syndrome This syndrome is especially common in cyclists, as it comes from the repeated motion of the knee, which happens each time they pedal.
+- Patellofemoral Pain Syndrome.
+This syndrome is especially common among cyclists, as it results from repeated knee motion with each pedal stroke.
 The soft tissues of the knee start to wear down and cause pain at the front of the kneecap.

-- Plantar Fasciosis Plantar fasciosis is a very common condition that affects the tissue connecting the heel to the toes.
-It usually stems from uneven distribution of pressure on the foot, like in cycling, and usually manifests as heel pain that can be addressed with cycling orthotics for plantar fasciitis-related conditions.
+- Plantar Fasciosis.
+Plantar fasciosis is a very common condition that affects the tissue connecting the heel to the toes.
+It usually stems from an uneven distribution of pressure on the foot, as in cycling, and manifests as heel pain that can be addressed with cycling orthotics for plantar fasciitis-related conditions.

 - Sciatica Cycling places a lot of pressure on the hip and spine.
 Over time, this pressure can result in injuries as these structures become irritated.
 To avoid this, it’s important to train progressively and ensure the bike position is correct for your body.

 To make our cycling orthotic insoles, our sports podiatrist will uncover your history both on and off the bike.
-Thereafter, we’ll create a mould of your foot to design our specialised device that fits your foot perfectly — that’s what makes it one of the best orthotics for cycling shoes in the market today.
+Thereafter, we’ll create a mould of your foot to design our specialised device that fits your foot perfectly — that’s what makes it one of the best cycling shoe orthotics on the market today.

 Should I Wear Orthotics While Cycling?